a-sit-plus/cidre/README.md

 - An `IpNetwork` represents a contiguous range of addresses.
 - An `IpInterface` is a single address bound to a prefix.
 - The network address is part of the network; for IPv4, the broadcast address (when applicable) is also inside.

-Coming soon:
-- Iteration over the full address space of a network
-- Convenience accessors for first/last interface and broadcast (where applicable)
-- Efficient network size computations

 #### Containment